 - Understand the full list of injuries/accidents that are covered.
 If it's not listed, it won't be covered.

 - Disclose your medical history and work information.
 If you don't disclose, you can be denied for a claim later on.

 - Understand if your workplace provides cover.
 Some policies won't pay out if you're entitled workers compensation.

-The main reasons for a greater amount of claims being denied (and less being accepted) include:
+Some reasons for claims being denied can include:

 - Pre-existing medical conditions or injuries.
 Many policies will not cover pre-existing medical conditions and injuries

-- The exact injury or illness was not covered.
+- The exact injury or illness is not covered.
 Most policies will have a defined list of injuries and illnesses that they will cover.

 - Non-disclosure.
 Claims can be denied if applicants don't disclose a pre-existing condition or injury (even if it's covered), or an occupation they are not covered for.

 - Workplace injuries.
 While personal accident insurance will cover workplace accidents, claims may be denied on some policies if you're entitled to compensation from you workplace.

 Personal accident insurance can benefit many Australians of many occupations.
 These include: